 2. Legislation Relating to Dangerous Dogs

-- Any dog can be 'dangerous' (as defined by the Act) if it has already been known to inflict or threaten injury;
+- Any dog can be 'dangerous' if it has already been known to inflict or threaten injury;

-Part 7. of the Anti-social Behaviour, Crime and Policing Act 2014 strengthens powers to tackle irresponsible dog ownership by extending the offence of owning or being in charge of a dog that is dangerously out of control in a public place to also cover private places.
-It also provides that a dog attack on an assistance dog constitutes an aggravated offence.
+The Public Order Act (1998) and the Petty Sessions and Summary Jurisdiction Act (1927) strengthens powers to tackle irresponsible dog ownership by extending the offence of owning or being in charge of a dog that is dangerously out of control in a public place to also cover private places.

 3. Assessing Risks to Children and Young People